-BJJ is a vigorous activity with so many unusual moves.
+Brazilian Jiu-Jitsu is a vigorous activity with so many unusual moves.
 You don’t see people rolling or doing the all-four walks down the street.
 Instead, those usual movements will fire your body and brain.
 More calories are burned in jiu-jitsu than in jogging or basketball.
-Nevertheless, you might be thinking, “How many calories does jiu-jitsu burn?”

-But it’s hard to calculate precisely how many calories jiu-jitsu burns because there are different activities and training sessions.
+But it’s hard to calculate precisely how many calories jiu-jitsu burns because of different activities and training sessions.
 For example, you won’t fight for the air after 10 minutes of stretching, but your heart will pump like crazy after three or more submission switch attempts in a row.

 This article will focus on energy expenditure and calories burned in BJJ workouts.
 Karsten Overtveit is the leading BJJ researcher, but data are still limited compared to published reports on Judo, Muay Thai, and other martial arts.

 How Many Calories Does Jiu-Jitsu Burn?

 Brazilian Jiu-Jitsu burns anywhere from 800 to 1000 Calories an hour.
 It is a high-intensity full-body workout that requires minimal equipment.

 |100||1200 – 1500|

 Jiu-jitsu relies on grappling and groundwork to bring down an opponent.
 Use leverage and technique to control your opponent, and then apply a submission hold or joint lock technique to force them into submission.

 The calories burned in Jiu-Jitsu depend on how hard you train, weight, body type, age, and other factors.

 On the other hand, some game areas could make your weight cut super easy since it burns more calories than other activities.
 Here are the fundamental aspects of jiu-jitsu: